A Small Sample of Some of Our Work

 Wood Rodgers provided a full range of planning and engineering services for this 577-acre, mixed-use community located at the crossroads of Interstate 5 and State Route 99 in the City of Sacramento.
 Northlake is one of the most innovative efforts in the region to integrate traditional neighborhood design principles with transit-oriented development.
 At buildout, the project can accommodate development of approximately 3,500 residential units with a variety of housing types to support all market segments.
 One of the community’s central features is its planned light rail transit station, which is centrally-located alongside a mix of retail, office, and housing to support transit ridership.

-Work included preliminary and final design for water efficient landscapes, blending existing improvements with site accessibility, utility extensions, and grading and drainage improvements.
-Over the course of more than a decade, Wood Rodgers has provided comprehensive landscape architectural and community design services for all aspects of the Northlake (sometimes referred to as Greenbriar) master planned community.
+Over the course of more than a decade, Wood Rodgers provided land planning, entitlement, design and construction services for many phases of this 700+-acre master planned community, which was awarded that North State Building Industry Association’s 2024 Master Planned Community of the Year award.
 Establishing a design theme in concert with the development team, services have included the preparation and processing of all street, lake walk promenade, open space and park landscaping plans, each of which execute a contemporary, ‘modern agrarian’ theme.

 Wood Rodgers led the civil design and permitting of this ~150,000 square-foot industrial warehouse project.
 The Wood Rodgers team coordinated closely with the owner, the contractor, architect, and entitlement lead throughout the entire project.